Crime in America.Net-Updated in November of 2014 and June of 2016.

 We have a reader request; she asks about recidivism of people released from prison (arrests, convictions, returns to prison).
-The report below summarizes the four principle studies:
+The report below summarizes the five principle studies:

 April, 2014 study from the Bureau of Justice Statistics Following Prison Releases for Three and Five Years:

 An estimated two-thirds (68 percent) of 405,000 prisoners released in 30 states in 2005 were arrested for a new crime within three years of release from prison, and three-quarters (77 percent) were arrested within five years, per the Bureau of Justice Statistics (BJS).

 More than a third (37 percent) of prisoners who were arrested within five years of release were arrested within the first six months after release, with more than half (57 percent) arrested by the end of the first year.

 These findings are based on a BJS data collection, Recidivism of State Prisoners Released in 2005, which tracked a sample of former prison inmates from 30 states for five years following release in 2005.